pgorman/dangerjaunt/dangerjaunt.md

+This fantasy adventure game is played with pencils, paper, and polyhedral dice.
-This book assumes you know that "3d6" means to sum three rolls of a six-sided die.
+"3d6" means to sum three rolls of a six-sided die.
-It assumes you know that one player takes the role of impartial Referee, who prepares an adventure in the form of a keyed map full of monsters, strange wonders, and treasures.
+One player takes the role of impartial Referee, who prepares an adventure in the form of a keyed map full of monsters, strange wonders, and treasures.
-It assumes you know that the remaining players each take the role of an inexperienced but ambitious Player Character.
+The remaining players each take the role of an inexperienced but ambitious Player Character.

-Despite omissions for brevity, these rules include the tenpole elements that make the game familiar to players, and from which a referee hangs the creative elaborations that make a campaign unique.
+Despite omissions for brevity, these rules include the tent pole elements that make the game familiar to players, and from which a referee hangs the creative elaborations that make a campaign unique.

 # Characters #

-Each characters has a basic class: fighter, cleric, magic-user, or rogue.
+Each characters has a class: fighter, cleric, magic-user, or rogue.
 Most characters are human, but the referee may allow other types, including elves and dwarves.

 ## Abilities ##